Amy's Law (Ohio)

-Amy's Law (House Bill 29) is an Ohio law which toughened requirements for granting bail or bond to persons accused of domestic assault in Ohio.
-The bill was sponsored by State Representative James Raussen (OH-28), it was signed into law by Governor Bob Taft on May 25, 2005 after domestic violence survivor Amy Rezos pushed for stronger penalties for domestic abusers in the state.
+Amy's Law (House Bill 29) is an Ohio law that toughened requirements for granting bail or bond to persons accused of domestic assault in Ohio.
+The bill was sponsored by State Representative James Raussen (OH-28), It was signed into law by Governor Bob Taft on May 25, 2005, after domestic violence survivor Amy Rezos pushed for stronger penalties for domestic abusers in the state.

-Amy's Law made it mandatory for police officers to fill out a 20-question danger assessment questionnaire in any case involving an arrest or investigation of a domestic violence incident.
+Under Amy's Law, each case involving an arrest or an investigation into a domestic violence incident requires police officers to complete a 20-question hazard assessment form.
 The bill also requires all violent offenders to appear before a judge before being released on bail or bond.
 Judges are provided with a copy of the risk assessment questionnaire during the bail hearing for the accused to aid them in making an informed decision.
 The assessment provides information on the severity of the offense, the mental health of the offender, and whether or not the suspect is a threat to any other person, among other risk factors.

 Background

 Amy Jones and Christopher Rezos married in 1995 and separated in 2004.
 According to Amy, their relationship was never physically violent, although Chris was extremely controlling.
 Shortly after separating, on July 2, 2004, they met in a hotel room to discuss formalizing their divorce.
 Christopher attacked Amy during this meeting, beating her with a flashlight, which caused skull fractures and a broken vertebra.
 There were indications that Christopher had planned to stage the incident as a robbery gone wrong, indicating premeditation.
-Police intervened and Christopher was arrested, but was quickly released on a $2,000 bond.
-He was arraigned a few days later, but was released on a $100,000 bond.
+Police intervened and Christopher was arrested but was quickly released on a $2,000 bond.
+He was arraigned a few days later but was released on a $100,000 bond.
 The judge was never advised of the severity of the beating, nor of the premeditated nature of the attack.

-Several weeks later, on July 26, 2004, Christopher broke into Amy’s van with a gun.
+Several weeks later, on July 26, 2004, Christopher broke into Amy's van with a gun.
 He hid inside until she began to drive.
 Amy screamed when he revealed himself, which caused Christopher to shoot her in the head two times.
 Christopher was arrested, and Amy was taken to hospital in a coma.
 Despite the severity of her injuries, she awoke after four days.
 Christopher pled not guilty in court, and was held in Butler County jail awaiting trial.

 While in custody, Christopher attempted to arrange a contract killing with another prisoner, with the intention that he would pay $10,000 for the inmate to murder Amy, Amy's brother, and Amy's mother.
 Police obtained taped evidence of the plot and charged Christopher, preventing the plot from going through.
 Christopher then pled guilty and was sentenced thirty years in prison without the possibility of parole or early release.